Activities for the Family in Nova Scotia’s South Shore

 Places to Visit

-Kejimkujik National Park – this National park is designated a “Dark Sky Viewing” destination because the park is secluded and isolated from large city light intrusion.
-Plan a night of star gazing and be blown away by the views of the Universe above us.
+This national park is designated a Dark Sky Viewing destination because the park is secluded and isolated from large city light intrusion.
+Plan a night of star gazing and be blown away by the views of the universe above us.

-Want to get a real sense of the weather, beauty and activity in Nova Scotia, check out the live streaming webcams that are placed all over the Province to keep you in the graces of our beautiful ocean shores.
+Want to get a real sense of the weather, beauty and activity in Nova Scotia, check out the live streaming webcams that are placed all over the province to keep you in the graces of our beautiful ocean shores.
 We’re not an island but we have thousands of miles of accessible coastline for your next adventure.

 Sightseeing on Nova Scotia’s South Shore

 Imagine spending your holiday in an area rich with both history and natural beauty.

 - Hubbards has an amazing Farmers’ Market, Amphitheatre, Tuna Flat Races and many other festivals between May and October

 - Peggy’s Cove: A famous fishing village and lighthouse where you can watch the sunset as you enjoy succulent lobster